vy538/idea-generator/README.md

 1. Clone the repository
 2. Run `npm install` to install dependencies
+3. Set up a Firebase project and obtain the configuration
+4. Create a `.env` file in the root directory with the following variables:
+   REACT_APP_FIREBASE_API_KEY=your_api_key
+   REACT_APP_FIREBASE_AUTH_DOMAIN=your_auth_domain
+   REACT_APP_FIREBASE_PROJECT_ID=your_project_id
+   REACT_APP_FIREBASE_STORAGE_BUCKET=your_storage_bucket
+   REACT_APP_FIREBASE_MESSAGING_SENDER_ID=your_messaging_sender_id
+   REACT_APP_FIREBASE_APP_ID=your_app_id
+   REACT_APP_ADMIN_EMAIL=your_admin_email@example.com
+5. Place your Firebase service account key (serviceAccountKey.json) in the `scripts/` directory
+6. Run `npm run populate-db` to populate the initial data in Firebase
-3. Run `npm start` to start the development server
+7. Run `npm start` to start the development server

 ## User Flow

 1. User visits the website on desktop, tablet, or mobile device
 2. Main page displays a slot machine interface with five category slots
+3. User can log in using Google authentication
-3. User clicks "Generate" to spin for new random ideas
+4. User clicks "Generate" to spin for new random ideas
-4. User can switch between English and Chinese
+5. User can switch between English and Chinese
-5. Gallery page showcases illustrations with generated idea tags
+6. Gallery page showcases illustrations with generated idea tags
-6. Enlarged view available for illustrations in the gallery on all devices
+7. Enlarged view available for illustrations in the gallery on all devices
-7. Mobile users can access navigation options via a hamburger menu
+8. Mobile users can access navigation options via a hamburger menu
+9. Logged-in users can access the "Add Idea" page
+10. Admin users can access the admin panel for managing ideas and gallery items

 ## Technologies Used

 - React
 - TypeScript
+- Firebase (Authentication, Realtime Database)
 - react-i18next
 - styled-components
 - react-responsive